adrienchaton/BERGAN/README.md

 trying to make techno with GANs, default is to train on 2 sec. audio clips at 16kHz = 1 bar 4/4 at 120BPM

-generator and multi-scale discriminators, default working config = WGANGP_2scales_WN_WN_crop0.gin
+unconditional generator and multi-scale discriminators, default working config = WGANGP_2scales_WN_WN_crop0.gin

 without GP the GANs are very prone to mode collapse/overfitting, also avoid BN discriminator with GP